tangxianqiang/LightRefresh/README.md

             }
         });
 ```
-5.add refresh and load more call back:
+5.add refresh and load more call back: set`bounceLayout.setRefreshCompleted()` and `bounceLayout.setLoadingMoreCompleted()` is very important!!!
 ```
 bounceLayout.setBounceCallBack(new BounceCallBack() {
             @Override